Kevin0M16/NMSCoordinates/README.md

 * Enable Manual Travel and manually enter Galactic Coordinates and Galaxy that you need to travel to.
 * Enable Travel Mode and save a record of all your locations the game deletes when traveling through a terminus or when hitting the limit.
 * Portal interference can be cleared with a button, so base building and the galaxy map are allowed after traveling through a portal.
+* Save a record of the players current location in a .txt and access it later on the Coordinate Share tab.
 * Can Backup all locations to a .txt file.
 You can access these on the Coordinate Share tab or share with others.
 You can fast travel to these also.
 * NMSCoordinates backs up your entire save folder on startup, the .zip is located in the .\backup folder.
+* Manage these NMSC .zip backups in the Save Manager.
 * You can view the last 4 screenshots taken in the game within the tool.
 It displays 1 on front and all 4 can be accessed in Tools --> Screenshot Page.
 * NMSCoordinates shows all calculation results in the textbox, if you like HEX and DEC.
 * NMSCoordinates Calculator is a useful tool when messing with coordinates.
 This converts Portal->Galactic, Galactic->Portal, Voxel to Portal/Galactic.
 Check it out!